-An affordable Multi-band RTK GNSS receiver which uses an app as a controller.
-Designed for precise surverying, mapping and data collection with cm accuracy.
+Emlid Reach RS2 is an affordable Multi-band RTK GNSS receiver (GNSS / GPS RTK Rover) which uses an app as a controller.
+In this case, it is designed for precise surverying, mapping and data collection with cm accuracy.

 Emlid RCH203 Reach RS2 Multi-band RTK GNSS Receiver Features:

 Multi-band GNSS covering GPS / QZSS L1 L2, GLONASS G1 G2, Beidou B1 B2 and Galileo E1 E5

 Collect Survey Points